OuhscBbmc/data-science-practices-1/ch-style.md

     1. SQL: 2 spaces
     1. Python: 4 spaces
 1. Each file should end [with a blank line](https://unix.stackexchange.com/a/18746/104659).
 (RStudio calls this "Ensure that source files end with newline.")
 1. Remove spaces and tabs at the end of lines.
-(RStudio calls this "Strip trailing horizontal whitepace when saving".)
+(RStudio calls this "Strip trailing horizontal whitespace when saving".)

 Database {#style-database}
 ------------------------------------